 Make sure that your cabinets aren’t harbouring more bugs.

-If you have a known infestation take out all liners and shelves to give them a thorough cleaning.
+Suppose you have a known infestation.
+Take out all liners and shelves to give them a thorough cleaning.
 Don’t forget the walls and doors.

 Every surface should be cleaned.

-When dry goods come into your home, put them in the freezer for about a week before placing them in the cupboard normally.
+When dry goods come into your home, please put them in the freezer for about a week before typically placing them in the cupboard.
 This will kill any eggs that may be in your flour.

 If you purchase raw nuts that won’t be eaten within a week, you may want to freeze those too.